openeuler-mirror/signatrust/docs/private and public keys.md

 For the purpose of limiting access to private keys, there are two possible solutions.
 1. Use the SAN attribute in client certificate, the email `SAN` of the client can be verified whether it matches to the key owner's when requesting a private key pairs.
 But this requires the support of openssl/tonic library.
 2. Add attribute `token` to the grpc requests, and that the verification can be performed without any library changes.
-Note: this verification will be performed only when key name is prefixed with email address.
+We proposed to add optional parameter 'token' to the grpc request, and note this verification will be performed only when key name is prefixed with email address.